Duvet. Doona. Comforter. Dyne, in Danish.

 Whatever your particular reason is for hating sleeping next to someone (admit it!
 You hate it sometimes!), Scandinavia holds the answer.

+Two single-sized duvets.
 That’s it!
 THAT.
 IS.
 IT.

 We get so used to things as they are, don’t we?
 It’s so easy to assume that everyone just uses one large duvet because that’s what you’ve always seen.

 You don’t need to compromise on your duvet.
 Scandinavia’s got it solved for you.

 How to make a bed with two duvets

 It’s simple!
 To make a bed with two duvets, you need to fold the two single duvets in half length-ways, and lay them next to each other on the double bed.

 If your bed is very wide, you might not need to fold the duvets in half, because hey can look rather odd as two long sleeping bags on the bed.
 It can be nice to add a throw to the bottom of the bed, if you want to disguise the look a little.
 This is how Danes often arange their bedding.